mickfuzz/phd4/_posts/thesis_chapters/2024-6-1-Introduction.md

 This section draws on concepts of the introductory section to review existing research on digital making to identify barriers to participation in digital making and in particular coding practices.

+Here, the term barrier is used in a general way.
+In the next chapter it will be examined with greater criticality.

 <!-- NOTE: there is overlap here with contextual factors in the introduction and with the new direction of chapter 4 - probably move a lot of this.

 This section then which summarises existing research in this area needs a clear and different focus.
 -->

-The focus of this review is to identify broad streams and currents in research.
-The next section examines research on pedagogical responses.

-Here, the term barrier is used in a general way.
-In the next chapter it will be examined with greater criticality.
+## Technical Barriers

-#### Barrier: Difficulties in learning to program
+### Barrier: Difficulties in learning to program

 Summary here [@gomes2007learning] [@joao_cross-analysis_2019]. and here